YasssinNasra/OS_Assignment2/README.md

 - Build all programs with a single command.
-- Compile individual programs. navigate to the makefileExample folder and run the following command to run complile and run all of the programs
+- Compile individual programs. navigate to the makefileExample folder and run the following command to complile and run all of the programs
   ```bash
   make run